Food ERP: production up, not accounts down

-A classic example of how this approach actually harms a business, comes when information is analysed retrospectively, potentially showing losses due to yield or giveaway issues during the previous week’s production process – you can’t make changes in this case, as it’s too late.
-However, this could have been simply addressed through alerts from real-time dashboards, linked to shop floor data capture solutions, that empower managers to make appropriate production changes in real-time.
+A classic example of how this approach actually harms a business, comes when information is analysed retrospectively.
+Reporting could show losses, due to yield or giveaway issues during the previous week’s production process; but it’s already too late to make changes.
+However, this could have been simply addressed through alerts from real-time dashboards, linked to shop floor data capture solutions, empowering managers to make appropriate food production changes in real-time.

 Reconcile recipe allocated stock and ingredients in real-time

 Another issue I have come across more recently, relates to the complex process of recipe-based food production.
 Typically, this process involves multiple ingredients that manufacturers will allocate stock from batches into any number of recipes, some of which might only require part of a batch of a specific ingredient.